 Our Overall Strategy

-Since UUs often talk about building Beloved Community, so now is our chance!
+Since UUs often talk about building Beloved Community, now is our chance!
 We should be contacting potential voters and truly engaging them in discussions that include the importance of elections in general and of voting in particular.
-The UU Advocacy Network of Illinois (UUANI), the counterpart of UULM-MD in that state, is currently conducting training on what is called "deep canvassing" to teach people how to engage with voters, listen to their stories and opinions, and encourage participation in the democratic process.
+Last year, UULM-MD conducted training on what is called "deep canvassing" to teach people how to engage with voters, listen to their stories and opinions, and encourage participation in the democratic process.

-We hope to be offering similar training shortly, but in the meantime, we are asking UUs to reach out to everyone they know and practice this kind of conversation.
+We hope to be offering another training next year, but in the meantime, we are asking UUs to reach out to everyone they know and practice this kind of conversation.
 Specifically, we are suggesting that UUs talk to everyone in their contact list to:

 Find out how they are and what they may need (then connect them with those who can meet their needs)

-Emphasize the importance of the upcoming elections to hold our leaders accountable, and
+Emphasize the importance of the 2022 statewide elections (not just the federal mid-terms) to hold our leaders accountable, and

 Ask if they can continue to touch base in the coming months to maintain the conversation.

 The last part is crucial since it could give us opportunities to engage in relational organizing, doing deeper dives about our shared values and building community.
-After developing these skills with people we know, we can then reach out beyond our circle of family and friends to engage potential voters (e.g. using lists provided by movement partners such as VoteForward, State Voices or Sister District Project).
+After developing these skills with people we know, we can then reach out beyond our circle of family and friends to engage potential voters (e.g. using lists provided by movement partners such as VoteForward, Reclaim Our vote, or State Voices).

 Direct, personal contact, and developing relationships with potential voters is essential to the success of these efforts.